rtcharity/resources.eahub.org/content/events/guide.md

 # Planning Steps

-1. Decide the purpose/s
+1. Define the purpose/s
-2. Decide who the target audience is, and how best to reach them.
-You could have a public event and aim to attract your target audience by how you describe the event, or where you advertise the event.
-Or you could choose to make the event private.
+2. Decide who the target audience is and how best to reach them.
+You could have a public event and aim to attract your target audience by carefully crafting its description or by advertising in select areas.
+If you are receiving applications for an event, beware that rejecting applicants can damage your image.
-3. Choose an idea for the event.
-If the event has a topic, read up on it in advance.
-You can get some event ideas in the “<a target="_blank" href="/events/">Events</a>” page.
+3. Choose a format for the event (e.g. discussion group, social, retreat, conference, etc.).
+Read up on relevant topics in advance.
+You can get some ideas for event formats in the “<a target="_blank" href="/events/">Events</a>” page.
-4. Choose (and book if necessary) an appropriate venue and time.\
+4. Choose an appropriate <a target="_blank" href="/events/venues/">venue</a> and time.
+Book if necessary.\
    a.
-Even for casual events, have an “official” end time to mark the expected time people are likely to start leaving.
-If possible, allow for people to hang around afterwards if they wish to continue discussions.\
+Even for casual events, define an end time to signal when people will start leaving.
+If possible, allow people to hang around afterwards if they wish to continue discussions.\
    b.
-If you decide to host a more formal or structured event, budget time for attendees to talk after an event, and consider encouraging this by offering refreshments.
-More information on venues <a target="_blank" href="/events/venues/">here</a>.
+If you decide to host a more formal or structured event, set aside time for attendees to talk afterwards.
+Consider encouraging this by offering refreshments.
-5. Plan food and drink for the event, if applicable.
-More information on food and drink <a target="_blank" href="/events/food/">here</a>.
+5. Plan <a target="_blank" href="/events/food/">food and drink</a> for the event, if applicable.
-6. Publicise the event on social media and mailing list about 2 weeks in advance (or longer for large events).
-It helps to have a professional-looking image for your event: Sample graphics are available <a target="_blank" href="/graphics/editable-graphics/">here</a>.
+6. Publicise the event on social media and mailing lists.
+Start about two weeks in advance or earlier for large events.
+We offer professional-looking <a target="_blank" href="/graphics/editable-graphics/">sample graphics</a> to help with marketing.
 7. Send a reminder message out a day or two in advance of the event.
 8. Assign <a href="#volunteer">volunteer roles</a> if needed.
 9. Decide if and how you will get feedback.
-10. Gather equipment and resources you will need for the event (see the checklist below for some ideas).
+10. Gather the equipment and resources you will need.
+The checklist below offers some ideas.

 <a name="volunteer"></a>

 # Volunteer roles

 Ask co-organisers or volunteers to help out, especially if you are expecting several new people to come to the event.
-Note that most, if not all, of these roles could be done by the same person.
+The same person could do most, if not all, of these roles.

-* Greeter/usher - Useful for larger events or when it is hard to find the room.
+* **Greeter/usher** - Useful for larger events or when it is hard to find the room.
-* New person contact - This person can keep an eye out for any new people and make sure they are welcomed to the group, and invited into conversations with people they might find interesting to talk to.
-They can also ask the new person if they would like to sign up for other things the group offers, e.g. sign up for the mailing list or make time for a one-on-one.
-New person contacts may find the page on <a target="_blank" href="/learn/communicate-ea/">communicating about EA</a> helpful.
+* **New person contact** - This person can keep an eye out for any new people, make sure they feel welcome, and invite them to conversations with people they might find interesting.
+Contacts can also ask newcomers if they would like to sign up for other things the group offers such as mailing lists or one-on-ones.
+The page on <a target="_blank" href="/learn/communicate-ea/">communicating about EA</a> may be helpful for people in this role.
-* Jargon catcher - The jargon catcher can ask the speaker to explain the jargon e.g. “Can you explain what “DALY” means?”, or they can explain it themselves.
-This can be useful in small group conversations as well as in casual presentations.
+* **Jargon catcher** - The jargon catcher can ask speakers to explain jargon by saying things like, “Can you explain what “DALY” means?”.
+Alternatively, they can clarify jargon themselves.
+Clarifications can be useful in both small group conversations and casual presentations.
-* Discussion moderator - Depending on the event this could involve selecting people to ask questions of the guest speaker so that the guest speaker doesn’t have to choose people, or in a more casual discussion this could involve asking the opinions of quieter people, or redirecting the conversation if it seems to be heading in a less useful direction.
-Discussion moderators might find the page “<a target="_blank" href="/events/articles/discussion-tips/">Tips on Running Discussion Groups</a>” helpful.
+* **Discussion moderator** - When guest speakers have finished presenting, moderators can select people to ask questions so that the guest speaker doesn’t have to.
+In more casual discussions, moderators could ask quieter people to share their perspectives and help keep conversations on track.
+The page “<a target="_blank" href="/events/articles/discussion-tips/">Tips on Running Discussion Groups</a>” may be helpful for people in this role.
-* Attendance and feedback - This role will depend on what your group has decided to measure but could include kindly asking people to put on name tags, count or write names of attendees, and handing out and collecting feedback forms.
-More information on tracking the impact of your event is <a href="#feedback">here</a>.
+* **Attendance and feedback** - This role will depend on what your group has decided to measure.
+It could include politely asking people to wear name tags, counting or writing names of attendees, and handing out and collecting feedback forms.
+We offer more information on <a href="#feedback">tracking event impact</a> elsewhere.
-* Drinks and snacks organiser - This role involves obtaining and putting out all the refreshments and ensuring everything is cleaned up afterwards.
+* **Drinks and snacks organiser** - This role involves obtaining and putting out all the refreshments and ensuring everything is cleaned up afterwards.

 <a name="before"></a>

 # Before the event

-Check out this resource about <a target="_blank" href="/tips/community-health/">making groups welcoming</a> and check that your event is considering as many of these factors as possible.
+Check out this resource about <a target="_blank" href="/tips/community-health/">making groups welcoming</a> and try to consider as many of the factors listed as possible.

 For smaller events, arrive about 20-30 minutes early to set up signs, audio-visual equipment, refreshments and troubleshoot any issues.
-For larger/more formal events (25+ attendees) try to arrive approximately an hour in advance to set up.
+For more formal events or those with more than 25 attendees, try to arrive approximately an hour in advance to set up.

-For all events, remember to be visible by putting up signs to direct people to the event.
+For all events, remember to be visible by putting up direction signs.
 Having large banners (samples available <a target="_blank" href="/graphics/editable-graphics/#banners">here</a>) outside of the venue works very well.
-If you’re in a public space, tell the bartender/cafe owner/front of shop where you are if anyone asks for the ‘effective altruism group’, and have some EA related objects visible.
-Some group organisers wear EA t-shirts, others place an EA sign on the table or have some EA books sitting on the table.
+If you’re in a public space, display EA-related objects and tell the floor-staff where to direct people who ask about the ‘effective altruism group'.
+Some group organisers wear EA t-shirts, others place EA signs or books on the table.

-Create a checklist of things to bring and tasks to do, shared with co-organisers.
+Create a checklist of things to bring and tasks to do and share it with co-organisers.

 <a name="checklist"></a>

-# Items to bring checklist
+# Checklist of Items

-We recommend you make your own list of things to bring that would be specific to your group and the venues you are using.
-Go through the list before you leave home for each event.
+We recommend you make a list of things to bring that is specific to your group and the venues you use.
+Go through it before you leave home for each event.

-Here are some things you might want on your list.
+Some things you might want on your list:

 * Signs or banners with your group name, and tape/pins/ blue tack.
 Sample signs can be found <a target="_blank" href="/graphics/editable-graphics/#banners">here</a>.
 * Clipboard with a pen, or a tablet, for people to add contact information if they are new (<a target="_blank" href="https://drive.google.com/open?id=1dSH8GpeLRDyeGvd9uBeiJVKMz0O37O5ZYU6fGZ829GQ">example contact information sheet</a>)